daniyalaamir110/MNIST/readme.md

 # MNIST Handwritten Digit Detection API

-The MNIST dataset is a widely used benchmark dataset in the field of machine learning and computer vision.
-It consists of a large collection of handwritten digits from 0 to 9, each represented as a 28x28 pixel image.
-The goal is to develop a model that can accurately classify these digits.

-Deep learning, a subfield of machine learning, has shown remarkable success in solving complex tasks like image recognition.
-In this project, we will leverage deep learning techniques to build an API for handwritten digit detection using the MNIST dataset.
+The MNIST dataset consists of handwritten digits from 0 to 9.
+We will use deep learning to build an API for handwritten digit detection.

-## API Overview

-The MNIST Handwritten Digit Detection API provides a simple and convenient way to submit an image of a handwritten digit and receive the predicted digit as the output.
-The API takes advantage of a trained deep learning model that has been trained on the MNIST dataset.

 ## How it Works